Caledonian Railway lines to Edinburgh: The Balerno line

 The main line from Carstairs to Edinburgh ran in a direct line, and approaching Slateford the line ran parallel to, and some distance on the north side of, the Water of Leith.
 Considerable industrial development took place adjacent to the watercourse: there were three paper mills, two quarries, a salt works and a tannery on the proposed line.
-On 29 June 1865 the Caledonian obtained Parliamentary authorisation to build a double track railway, the Balerno Branch, from a junction near Slateford, serving the industrial sites.
+On 29 June 1865 the Caledonian obtained authorisation in the Caledonian Railway (Balerno Branch) Act 1865 (28 & 29 Vict. c. clxi) to build a double track railway, the Balerno Branch, from a junction near Slateford, serving the industrial sites.
 Authorised share capital was £150,000, but when the Caledonian had raised most of the money, other priorities intruded and the cash was spent on other schemes for the time being.
-The original Act had specified a penalty of £50 a day if the completion of the line was delayed, so in 1869 authorisation was sought to abandon the Balerno branch.
+The original act had specified a penalty of £50 a day if the completion of the line was delayed, so in 1869 authorisation was obtained in the Caledonian Railway (Abandonment, &c.)
+Act 1869 (32 & 33 Vict. c. cxxvi) to abandon the Balerno branch.

 The following year however the scheme was resurrected, this time as a cheaper, single track line, but continuing from Balerno to rejoin the Carstairs line at Ravelrig, forming a loop.
-The new Caledonian Railway (Additional Powers) Act was obtained on 20 June 1870.
+The new Caledonian Railway (Additional Powers) Act 1870 (33 & 34 Vict. c. xliv) was obtained on 20 June 1870.
 The line finally opened on 1 August 1874.
 Balerno had a goods station in the location earlier intended as the passenger terminus in 1865, on a stub from the loop line.
 There was a passing loop on the single line at Currie.
 Ravelrig was a complex junction, and there were two mineral lines serving nearby quarries.
 The stations generated considerable volumes of residential passenger traffic.
 The attractive area also generated worthwhile volumes of "picnic" traffic in the summer months, and special excursion trains were run.

 The extension from Balerno to Ravelrig did not have a regular service for extended periods, as was occasionally used for stabling the Royal Train when in the area.

 Nonetheless the considerable extent of residential housing encouraged an excellent bus service from the 1930s, and travel by train became unattractive: the line closed to passenger traffic in 1943, temporarily.
 It was intended to reopen the line after the War, but this was never done.
 The official closure date is sometimes given as 1 June 1949.
 Goods trains ceased running in 1967.